nahuelwexd/flatpak-builder-action/README.md

 - `app-id`
   The ID of your application.
 - `runtime-repo`
-  The repository that will be used to get the runtimes when the user installs the bundle
+  _(Optional)_ The repository that will be used to get the runtimes when the user installs the bundle.
+Defaults to https://flathub.org/repo/flathub.flatpakrepo.
 - `bundle`
-  The file name that the bundle will have
+  _(Optional)_ The file name that the bundle will have.
+Defaults to `app.flatpak`.

 ### Example